Trafford Park: Historic

 At the end of the 19th century there were no public transport routes in, and few running close to, Trafford Park.
 The Estates Company commissioned a gas-powered tramway, intended to carry both people and freight.
 The first tram ran on 23 July 1897; a few days later, a tramcar derailed and the service was suspended until the following year.
 The trams' maximum speed was 12 mph and their distinctive exhaust smell earned them the nickname "Lamp Oil Express".
 The service was operated by the British Gas Traction Company, which paid a share of its takings to the Estates Company, but by 1899 the company entered voluntary liquidation.
 Salford Corporation refused to provide gas for the trams, and the service was suspended until the Estates Company bought the entire operation for £2,000 in 1900.
 A separate electric tramway was installed in 1903, and was taken over by Manchester and Salford corporations in 1905.
 The gas trams continued until 1908, when they were replaced by steam locomotives.
 Between 1904 and 1907 the Estates Company operated a horse-drawn bus for those staying at Trafford Hall, then a hotel.
 The service was replaced by a motor car in 1907.

 Under an 1898 agreement between the Estates Company and the Ship Canal Company, the latter committed to carry freight on their dock railway between the docks and the park and to construct a permanent connection between the two railway networks.
-The West Manchester Light Railway Company was set up the following year to take over the tramway operations and lay additional track.
+The West Manchester Light Railway Company was set up the following year by the West Manchester Light Railways Order 1899 to take over the tramway operations and lay additional track.
 The Trafford Park Act 1904 (4 Edw.
 7. c. ccxxv) passed responsibility for all of the park's roads and railways to the Trafford Park Company.
 The railway network could subsequently be extended as required, without the need to seek additional permissions from Parliament.
 The network was connected to the Manchester, South Junction and Altrincham Railway near Cornbrook.
 At its peak, the estate's railway network covered 26 route miles (42 km), handling 2.5 million tons of cargo in 1940.
 It fell into decline during the 1960s, exacerbated by the increasing use of road transport, and closed in 1998.
 Much of the railway's infrastructure remains, including a lengthy stretch of disused track.

 Trafford Park Aerodrome was Manchester's first purpose-built airfield, laid out on a site between Trafford Park Road, Mosley Road, and Ashburton Road.
 The first aircraft landed there on 7 July 1911, flown from Liverpool by Henry G. Melly.
 The aerodrome was in use until the early years of the First World War, and possibly until 1918, when it was replaced by the newly completed Alexandra Park Aerodrome.